-Objective: The main objective of this project is to identify and define cumulative stress from a community perspective in Puerto Rico after experiencing multiple disasters in a relatively short period of time.
+Objective: The main objective of this project is to identify and define the accumulation of stressors from a community perspective in Puerto Rico after experiencing multiple disasters in a relatively short period of time.

-Method: Six focus groups of 10-12 participants will be completed June-July 2021.
-Community leaders will assist with recruitment of a convenient sample representing communities across the island.
-Participants ages 21-65 years of age will complete informed consent, a demographic, and behavioral survey prior to the focus groups.
-We will complete two groups from the Metro region (largest impact due to COVID-19), two groups from Caguas region (high hurricane impact) and two groups from Ponce region (located closest to earthquakes' epicenter).
-The 2-to-2.5-hour session will be via WEBEX and moderated by the research investigators.
-All sessions shall be in Spanish and will be recorded and transcribed professionally to complete qualitative coding and data analysis for generation of summary reports and development of a cumulative stress framework to guide future research.
+Methods: Six focus groups of 10-12 participants will be completed after IRB approval.
+Community leaders will assist with recruitment representing communities across the island.
+Participants ages 21 - 65 years of age will complete informed consent and a demographic survey prior to the focus groups.
+We will complete two groups from Metro region (largest COVID-19 impact), two from Caguas region (high hurricane impact) and two from Ponce region (closest to earthquakes' epicenter).
+The 2-to-2.5-hour session will be via WEBEX and moderated by research investigators.
+All sessions shall be in Spanish and will be recorded and transcribed to complete qualitative coding and data analysis for generation of summary reports and development of a cumulative stress framework to guide future research.